How Much Does SOC 2 Cost in 2026? Audit + Total Spend

 Some organizations skip Type 1 entirely and go straight to Type 2 if they already have mature security practices.
 This makes sense when your security posture is solid and you can afford the longer, more expensive compliance process.

-How much does a SOC 2 Type 2 certification cost?
+How much does a SOC 2 Type 2 Audit cost?

-Type 2 covers a review period—typically 3, 6, or 12 months—and tests whether your controls operated effectively throughout.
-Auditors examine evidence collection logs, review access management systems, and verify that monitoring actually happened as documented.
+Type 2 covers a review period (typically 3, 6, or 12 months) and tests whether controls operated effectively the whole time.

 Realistic 2026 audit fee ranges for Type 2: